 Evolving Virtual Embodied Agents using External Artifact Evaluations

 Abstract.
 We present neatures, a prototype computational art system that demonstrates the potential of digitally evolving artificial organisms for generating aesthetically pleasing artifacts.
 Insect-like hexapedal agents act in a virtual environment which they can sense and manipulate through painting.
 Their cognitive models are designed in accordance with theory of situated cognition.
 Two experimental setups are investigated: painting with a narrow- and wide perspective vision sensor.
-Populations of agents are optimized for the aesthetic quality of their work using a complexity-based fitness function that solely evaluates the artifact.
-We show that external evaluation of artifacts can evolve behaviors that produce fit artworks.
-Our results suggest that wide-perspective vision may be more suited for maximizing aesthetic fitness while narrow-perspective vision induces more behavioral complexity and artifact diversity.
+Populations of agents are optimized for the aesthetic quality of their work using a custom complexity-based fitness function that solely evaluates the artifact.
+Our results suggest that a wide-perspective vision may be more suited for maximizing aesthetic fitness while narrow-perspective vision induces more behavioral complexity and artifact diversity.
 We recognize that both setups evolve distinct strategies with their own merits.
-We further discuss our findings and propose future directions for the current approach.
+We further discuss our results and propose future directions for the current approach.